Tyronezzz/Tyronezzz-calculus-solver/README.md

 ```

 Then input your question, for example, (x, 2*x).
 Press the enter and then you can get the steps.
+Be careful, you cannot use key left, key right.
+You can only solve one problem in this program.

 ## Problems / To do